 Posted by: Prince Pal | Posted date: 03-February-2016Scroll Down

 App syndrome: A state when a user just can’t get over an app and want to use it over and over again.
 Now, is that your case too?
-Well, that’s not surprising looking at the amount of brilliant apps hitting the market.
+Well, that’s not surprising looking at the number of brilliant apps hitting the market.
 The extraordinary features are bound to swipe you away.
 Apps have, undoubtedly, created a spark in the mobile world.
 Coming across a value-driven app is the best a user can ask for these days.
 But what makes an app great?
 How can you make the user stick with the app?
 To understand this, let’s take it from the beginning.
-Yes, from the scratch- the design.
+Yes, from scratch- the design.
 A well-framed design sets the platform for effective functionality and usage.

 It is imperative to follow an agile mobile development approach so as to give rise to high engaging user experiences.
 Here, we have some design tips for you that will help you to form an eye-catchy and feature-rich mobile app:-